Qhax11/Shadow-Samurai-Showcase/README.md

 In this section, I detail the architectural evolution and the fundamental structure of the AI system.
 This architecture is built around two primary custom classes that provide the necessary control and modularity:

-- **State Manager (UAC_StateManager):** The central component responsible for orchestrating the overall control flow and managing transitions between states.
+- <ins>State Manager (UAC_StateManager):</ins> The central component responsible for orchestrating the overall control flow and managing transitions between states.

-- **State Classes (UStateBase):** Individual, self-contained modules responsible for executing the specific behavior logic of the AI (e.g., Attack, Movement, InComingAttack).
+- <ins>State Classes (UStateBase):</ins> Individual, self-contained modules responsible for executing the specific behavior logic of the AI (e.g., Attack, Movement, InComingAttack).

 ### **1.1 State Manager**
 The UAC_StateManager component serves as the core of the AI's behavioral system, acting as a custom state machine that orchestrates all of the enemy character's actions.
 Unlike traditional systems with hard-coded state logic, this manager handles state transitions and manages the flow of behavior by creating and running instances of the UStateBase class.
 This approach ensures a modular and clean structure, where each state's logic is entirely self-contained.

 Key Functions and Logic:

-- **State Instantiation & Initialization:** The manager takes a list of state classes from a data asset and creates a single instance of each at BeginPlay.
+- <ins>State Instantiation & Initialization:</ins> The manager takes a list of state classes from a data asset and creates a single instance of each at BeginPlay.
 These instances are then initialized with a single FStateInitParams struct that contains references to all other necessary components, ensuring the states have access to everything they need to function.
 ```c++
 void UAC_StateManager::CreateStates()
 {